Military and War Records |

 - Lovelocks from the 1841 Census in Military Establishments

-- Lovelocks from the 1871 Census in Military
+- Lovelocks from the British Army,

 - Lovelocks from the 1911 Census in Overseas Military Establishments